lastralab/Building-Arduino-Robots-and-Devices/README.md

 # Radar
 (Week 3)

-Buil a sonar using arduino, a servo, and a ping and visualize it as a radar with Processing.
+Build a sonar using arduino, a servo, and a ping and visualize it as a radar with Processing.

 it deserved its own link:
 https://github.com/TaniaMol/ArduinoRadar